KarthikNedunchezhiyan/KarthikNedunchezhiyan/README.md

 - 🎒 I've more than 3 years experience in working on cloud.
 - 🚀 I've experience in developing a complete distributed system stack from scratch.
 - ❤️ Exploring new technologies, drawing, and game development is my hobby.
 I love basketball ⛹️‍♂️.
-- 💭 Ask me about serverless platform, cloud computing, parallel computing, distributed systems, system programming, front end development.
+- 💬 Ask me about serverless platform, cloud computing, parallel computing, distributed systems, system programming, front end development.
+- 🗣️ Pronouns: he/him
 - 🌱 I’m currently writing code in Rust.

 <a href="https://github.com/KarthikNedunchezhiyan">